alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

 ### Remove the default external user that was used to create the Azure AD

-:warning: Make sure you have activated your account and **successfully logged in** with the new **native** administrator account you have just created for yourself (`aad.admin.firstname.lastname@<SHM domain>`) before deleting the default external administrator account.
+:exclamation: Make sure you have activated your account and **successfully logged in** with the new **native** administrator account you have just created for yourself (`aad.admin.firstname.lastname@<SHM domain>`) before deleting the default external administrator account.

 ![Portal: one minute](https://img.shields.io/static/v1?style=for-the-badge&logo=microsoft-azure&label=portal&color=blue&message=one%20minute)